-Compared to the rest of the Metropolitan Los Angeles market, the Torrance region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Torrance submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 76 listings have been made available, so you'll want to check back regularly for new listings.
-About 9% of the listings in the Torrance are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 77 listings have come on the market, so you'll want to check back regularly for new listings.
+About 8% of the available space in the Torrance are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,820 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this region were built in 1985 and are Class B.
+The standard measurement for office space in this area is around 1,690 sqft.
+Most buildings in this region are around 2 floors.
+Most buildings in this area were built in 1985 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst Torrance folk.
+Health care is the dominant industry in this market.
+Commute by motorcycle is the most popular way to get to work amongst Torrance occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.